 Madurai-based Aparajitha Foundation envisaged Thalir Thiran Thittam (TTT) to provide life skills education to adolescent children.
 The pilot project was launched in 2008.
 Now, TTT is being implemented in government high schools and higher secondary schools, many government-aided schools, training schools of NGOs, and private training centers all over Tamil Nadu.
 The Gujarat government has also come forward to introduce it in more than 6000 of its own schools.

 TTT was envisioned to support students with consistent and persistent inputs of skills and attitudes which are extremely important in life, but not covered by the regular curriculum, over a period of time with an idea of creating 'transformational change through awareness'.

 Explaining the term Thalir Thiran Thittam, Ka Ariaravelan, project manager of TTT, says: "Thalir means sapling, thiran means skills, and thittam means project.
 So the term means a project involving imparting skills to saplings (children)."

 Highlighting the importance of soft skills he says: "While the regular school curriculum equips children with the knowledge and hard skills, it does not cover soft skills relating to both emotional and social intelligence, which become the deciding factors to move ahead in a competitive world."

 The framework of the United Nations Convention on the Rights of the Child has been used as a basis to develop the curriculum, which spans the formative years, from class VII to class XII over a period of six years.
-The programme employs active participatory learning methodology rather than the normal instructional methodology with teachers acting as facilitators.
-There are 20 audiovisual lessons, one a week.
+The program employs an active participatory learning methodology rather than the normal instructional methodology with teachers acting as facilitators.
+There are 20 audiovisual lessons, once a week.
 The interactive lessons are delivered through fun-filled activities in the classroom.
-Visually rich DVDs are created and supplied by the foundation, containing music, games, puzzles and songs.
+Visually rich DVDs are created and supplied by the foundation, containing music, games, puzzles, and songs.